Saturday, December 16, 2017

 Foellinger Great Hall in the Krannert Center for the Performing Arts

 Your doctoral degree represents the culmination of years of commitment, dedication, and work.
-We honor and celebrate the effort it took you to get here.
-That’s why we’re hosting the inaugural Doctoral Hooding Ceremony this December.
-We hope that you’ll join us on December 10 for a celebration of all that you’ve accomplished, surrounded by the family, friends, and colleagues who helped you succeed.
+We hope that you’ll join us on December 16 for the Doctoral Hooding Ceremony to celebrate of all that you’ve accomplished, surrounded by the family, friends, and colleagues who helped you succeed.

 The focus of the ceremony is the formal "hooding" of doctoral degree recipients, often by faculty advisers.
 Each year, approximately 500 students receive their doctoral degrees in August and December.
 This ceremony offers doctoral degree recipients, along with faculty mentors, an opportunity to celebrate their achievement closer to the time of degree completion.

-A video recording of the event will be posted at go.grad.illinois.edu/Doctoral_Hooding_2016.
+A video recording of the December 2016 ceremony can be found at go.grad.illinois.edu/Doctoral_Hooding_2016.

 Designate a Hooder

 Students will be asked to designate a hooder during the registration process.
 This person is often the student's adviser, another faculty member, or perhaps a family member.
 This person must have an earned doctorate.
 Please confirm that this person is willing to participate before completing the registration form.
-The deadline to designate a hooder is November 14.
 Students who have not designated a hooder will be hooded by a member of the platform party.